squarepusher03/youtubeDownloader/README.md

 ```sh
 git clone https://github.com/squarepusher03/youtubeDownloader.git
 ```
-2. Install Python
+2. Install Python and the dependencies as described above.
-3. Install tkinter and pytube with pip.

 The `app.exe` executable should be in the `dist` folder.
 If you don't want to use it from that folder, just use a shortcut.